 The #1 rule is to obtain a Court Order that describes all parenting time!

-It is always best to obtain a Court Order which will specifically define each Parties’ parenting time when the Parties are co-parenting and working well together.
-It becomes far more difficult, and time intensive, when parents have parenting disputes.
+It is always best to obtain a Court Order which will specifically define each Parties' parenting time when the Parties are co-parenting and working well together.
+It becomes far more difficult, and time intensive, when parents have parenting disputes, or a parent can not demonstrate that parenting can be conducted in a safe or healthy manner.

 Parents who have not obtained Court Orders to define parenting time and the responsibilities that each parent must assume will often inadvertently put their children at risk of harm, especially if the other parent is known to be unsafe has shown a lack of properly supervising the child(ren).

-Under the law, when a parent exposes a child to an environment that endangers a child’s physical health or significantly impairs the child’s emotional development, and these facts are proven to a judge, it is for the purpose of having the court consider whether such parenting contacts need to be, “supervised.”
-If there are no court orders in existence, it will be necessary to immediately file an action with the court so that the unsafe parent is made to follow the orders of the court.
+Under the law, when a parent exposes a child to an environment that endangers a child's physical health or significantly impairs the child's emotional development, and these facts are proven to a judge, it is for the purpose of having the court consider whether such parenting contacts need to be, “supervised.”
+So situations require that a parent or party immediately file an action with the court so that the unsafe parent is made to follow the orders of the court.
 Here is a basic list of the kinds of threats to the safety of children that the law seeks to address when considering parenting:

 - Untreated/Un-Medicated Mental Illness or Emotional Health problems.